Published on

 min read

-Whether you're on a small in-person or international remote team, a project management tool is the best way to manage your team's performance and streamline workflows.
+Whether you're on a small in-person team or an international remote one, a good project management tool is the best way to track your team's work and streamline how it gets done.

-But too often the task of having to onboard a new app, train your team, and transfer project data keeps teams from taking the plunge.
+But too often, the task of onboarding a new app, training your team, and transferring project data keeps teams from taking the plunge.

-That's why it's so important to find a project management software with a user-friendly interface, speedy ramp-up time, and the opportunity to connect your current apps via third-party integrations.
+That's why it helps to find project management software with a user-friendly interface, a fast ramp-up time, and the option to connect the tools you already use.

-Airtable is an easy to use, flexible cloud-based platform that can help your team manage projects and tasks without the complexity.
+Airtable is a flexible, cloud-based platform that helps your team manage projects and tasks without the usual complexity.

 Examples of Airtable's project management features